 28th.: Can We Ask for Too Much?

-Early on, Jesus had told his disciples,
+Early in his ministry, Jesus had told his disciples,

 “Ask, and it shall be given you, seek and ye shall find, knock, and it shall be opened to you.”
 (Matt.
 7:7).

 Jesus did not berate them.
-Instead he said,

 “Ye know not what you ask.”
 (Matt.
 20:22a).